Olaifa1/The-Inventory-management-Project/README.md

 # The-Inventory-management-Project
+The Inventory management system is an application that is able to keep real-time records of stocks supplied and supplier details, stocks sold and customer details, time and price of sales, stock balance in the warehouse/stock-house, salespersons involved in the transaction, Supply Order unique Identity and Sales Order unique Identity for the purpose of investigating  fraudulent supply or sales transactions.
 This is a project of two phases: The first phase requires using SQL Server Management Studio to design a database for inventory management.
-The second phase requires writing Python codes to connect, populate, query and display the inventory management database.
+The second phase requires writing Python codes to prompt users for inputs and then connect, query, update or populate, and display the inventory management database.
 Below is a simple breakdown of the tasks done.

 -  Inventory Management Application.